 - We must consider the needs of all families and safe staffing levels within homes

 - Family Suites at the Family Engagement Center remain closed, so if you are traveling from outside the region, you must find alternative overnight accommodations

-- Visits are limited to two (2) visitors with a loved one at a time
+- Visits are limited to four (4) visitors with a loved one at a time

-- If more than two (2) visitors are in the party, they must alternate times within the 2-hour visit timeframe
+- If more than four (4) visitors are in the party, they must alternate times within the 2-hour visit timeframe

 - All people in a party will go through the Health Screening process